oemof/tespy/doc/using_tespy.rst

 In order to simulate a plant you will have to create a tespy.network.
 The network is the main container for the model.

 You need to specify a list of the fluids you need for the calculation in your plant.
-For more information on the fluid properties jump to the `bottom of this page <http://tespy.readthedocs.io/en/dev/using_tespy.html#fluid-properties-in-tespy>`_.
+For more information on the fluid properties jump to the :ref:`bottom of this page <tespy_fluid_properties_label>`.

 .. code-block:: python